mktsewhoy/Sprint1workshop/my-reflections-sprint-1.md

 Did you hear a self critical voice in your head throughout the process of learning during this sprint?
 What did it say to you?
 Do you believe what it said?

-    That Rome wasn't built in a day.
+    Sometimes I'm afraid of having to play catch-up, which I address by reminding myself that Rome wasn't built in a day.